P-p-H-d/mlib/README.md

 This is more or less an equivalent to the C++ STL.

-M\*LIB should be portable to any systems that support C99 (or C11 for some very rare features).
+M\*LIB should be portable to any systems that support C99 (some optional features need C11 support).

 M\*LIB is **only** composed of a set of headers.
 There is no C file.
 Just put the header in the search path of your compiler,